KaleabTessera/Research-Paper-Reading-Template/README.md

 ## Conclusions

 ### The author's conclusions
-[What are the authors conclusion?
-What do they claim about their results.]
+[What is the author's conclusion?
+What do they claim about their results?]

 ### My Conclusion
 [What do you think about the work presented in the article?
 Did the authors manage to achieve what they set out to achieve?]